-We want all team members to be able to lead themselves, lead the team, and lead the business.
+We're all called to be leaders.
+We want everyone to lead themselves, lead the team, and lead the business - in service to customers, communities, team members, and shareholders.

 Every team member is expected to be a leader.
 This means that each of us must take responsibility for maintaining Wells Fargo's reputation and for ensuring that we always act with honesty and integrity.
 Each of us must: